indiana-university/rivet-react/src/components/PageContent/Timeline/Timeline.md

-Use the timeline component to show a chronological series of events and highlight milestones.
+(Deprecated) Use the timeline component to show a chronological series of events and highlight milestones.

 View the [Rivet documentation for Timeline](https://rivet.iu.edu/components/timeline/).